 For safety reasons, try to limit the time spent at your property immediately after a bushfire.
 However, if you will be there for an extended period, remember to bring:

 - food – perishable food should be kept cool in an esky or cooler bag

 It is not recommended that you attempt to catch injured wildlife due to the risk of further injury to wildlife or to you.

 If your home has been damaged by fire or smells of smoke from bushfires, you should ventilate it by opening the house up to sunlight and fresh air to help remove the odour.

 Wash indoor surfaces with mild soap or detergent and water.
-For persistent smoke and soot, wear rubber gloves and wash with four to six teaspoons of washing powder and one cup of household chlorine bleach added to four litres of water.
+For persistent smoke and soot, wear rubber gloves and wash with 4 to 6 teaspoons of washing powder and one cup of household chlorine bleach added to 4 litres of water.
 Remember to always follow the safety directions on the bleach container.

 Cooking utensils can be washed with detergent and hot water and polished with a suitable polishing agent to remove discolouration.

 You will want to inspect your makeup and your medicine cabinet after a fire.
 Throw out anything that has signs of soot, smoke discolouration or fire extinguisher dust.
 Dangerous chemicals can be ingested or be absorbed through your skin if you keep contaminated items.

 Air soft furnishings (upholstered furniture and bedding) outside in the sunshine and wind.
 Mattresses may be able to be cleaned by a specialist mattress repairer.
 It is almost impossible to get the smell of smoke out of feather pillows or foam.